A unifying Bayesian framework for adversarial robustness: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

-We conduct a series of experiments to demonstrate the empirical advantages of our proposed Bayesian defense framework.
-For the computational reasons outlined in Section \ref{operations}, our evaluation centers on proactive defenses, providing a comprehensive robustness analysis against strong baselines, although we also offer a conceptual validation of the reactive approach.
+We conduct a series of experiments to empirically demonstrate the advantages of our Bayesian defense framework.
+For computational reasons outlined in Section \ref{operations}, our evaluation centers on proactive defenses, providing a comprehensive adversarial robustness analysis against strong baselines.
+Note though that we also offer a conceptual validation of the reactive approach.